Company

 Mr. Masashi Nitta is not an executive or an officer of a specified associated service provider of the Company and he has not been such in the past ten years.

-Kengo Maekawa Mr. Kengo Maekawa, as a certified public accountant and tax accountant, has considerable knowledge of finance and accounting.
+Kengo Maekawa Mr. Kengo Maekawa, as a certified public accountant and tax accountant, has considerable knowledge in finance and accounting.

 Mr. Kengo Maekawa is not an executive or an officer of a specified associated service provider of the Company and he has not been such in the past ten years.